Emmotes/ic_spoilers/docs/season_5.md

 <p>
 <pre>
 {
-    "description": "Waffles attacks in Strix's stead, become more enraged with each attack", "long_description": "Strix's Owlbear companion, Waffles, attacks in her stead.
+    "description": "Waffles attacks in Strix's stead, becoming more enraged with each attack", "long_description": "Strix's Owlbear companion, Waffles, attacks in her stead.
 Waffles starts doing 3x Strix's damage, and does 2x the damage each attack for 5 attacks.", "damage_modifier": 1,
     "damage_types": [